Col-E/TreeMapFX/README.md

 }
 ```

-The `TreeMapPane` has two properties that are set in the constructor, but can also be configured on the fly:
+The `TreeMapPane` has two properties that are set in the constructor that determine how content is rendered,
+but can also be configured on the fly:

-- `ObjectProperty<Function<T, Node>> nodeFunctionProperty()`
+- `ObjectProperty<Function<T, Node>> nodeFactoryProperty()`
 - `ObjectProperty<ToDoubleFunction<T>> sizeFunctionProperty()`

+The items shown in the `TreeMapPane` are also represented as a property:

+- `ListProperty<T> valueListProperty()`